-Ted Kramer's wife leaves her husband, allowing for a lost bond to be rediscovered between Ted and his son, Billy.
+Ted Kramer's wife leaves him, allowing for a lost bond to be rediscovered between Ted and his son, Billy.
 But a heated custody battle ensues over the divorced couple's son, deepening the wounds left by the separation.

 Texas greenhorn Joe Buck arrives in New York City for the first time.
-Preening himself as a real "hustler", he finds that he is the one getting "hustled" until he teams up with a down-and-out but resilient outcast Ratso Rizzo.
+Preening himself as a real "hustler", he finds that he is the one getting "hustled" until he teams up with down-and-out but resilient outcast Ratso Rizzo.
 The initial "country cousin meets city cousin" relationship deepens.
 In their efforts to bilk a hostile world rebuffing them at every turn, this unlikely pair progress from partners in shady business to comrades.
 Each has found his first real friend.Written by

 20 of 21 people found this review helpful.

 Was this review helpful to you?